Egyptian mediators hold talks to firm up Israel-Hamas truce - WTMJ

 Both Israel and Hamas have claimed victory.
 There was a widespread expectation that the cease-fire would stick for now, but that another round of fighting at some point seems inevitable.
 Underlying issues remain unresolved, including an Israeli-Egyptian border blockade, now in its 14th year, that is choking Gaza’s more than 2 million residents and a refusal by the Islamic militant Hamas to disarm.

 The war has further sidelined Hamas’ main political rival, the internationally backed Palestinian Authority, which oversees autonomous enclaves in the Israeli-occupied West Bank.
-It appeared that Hamas increasingly positioned itself as a defender of Jerusalem in Palestinian public opinion.
+Hamas’ popularity seemed to be growing as it positioned itself as a defender of Palestinian claims to Jerusalem.

 On Friday, hours after the cease-fire took effect, thousands of Palestinians in the Al-Aqsa compound chanted against Palestinian President Mahmoud Abbas and his self-rule government.
 “Dogs of the Palestinian Authority, out, out,” they shouted, and “The people want the president to leave.”